Skip to Content

 certificate rolled up

-iSchool graduate students can now take their education to another level thanks to the school’s new certificate in equity, diversity and inclusion
+iSchool graduate students can now take their education to another level thanks to the school’s new certificate in cultural competency

 “With our world changing so often and so rapidly, we need to be ready and equipped to work with and advocate for highly pluralistic populations and communities,” says Nicole Cooke, the school’s Augusta Baker Chair.
 “This certificate will get current students and practicing professionals ready for this exciting work.
 And the courses will help students develop a deep and practical understanding of diversity, inclusion and social justice that will compliment and strengthen any disciplinary experience.”